jonathan-teel/WatchdogGPT/README.md

 - Analysis of log entries using OpenAI's GPT models or llama
 - Detection of suspicious activity and potential hacking attempts
 - Parallelized log entry analysis using concurrent.futures library for improved performance and concurrency
+- Parallelized api calls (be careful of cost)

 ## Installation